-1. The Company shall facilitate the establishment of an on-board Safety and Health Committee, in accordance with the provisions contained in the ILO Code of Practice on Accident Prevention on Board Ship at Sea and in Port, and as part of their safety-management system as per the requirements of the ISM Code.
-2. The Company shall provide a link between the Company and those on board through the designation of a person or persons ashore having direct access to the highest level of management as per the requirements of the ISM Code.
-The Company shall also designate an on-board competent safety Officer who shall implement the Company's safety and health policy and programme and carry out the instructions of the Master to: - a. improve the crew's safety awareness; and - b. investigate any safety complaints brought to their attention and report the same to the Safety and Health Committee and the individual, where necessary; and - c. investigate accidents and make the appropriate recommendations to prevent the recurrence of such accidents; and - d. carry out safety and health inspections.
-3. The Company shall ensure that the crew elect a safety representative to the on-board Safety and Health Committee.
-Such a representative shall be entitled to the same protections as the liaison representative as provided for in Article 30.4 below.
+1. The Company shall facilitate the establishment of an on-board Safety and Health Committee, in accordance with the provisions contained in the ILO Code of Practice on Accident Prevention on Board Ship at Sea and in Port, and as part of their safety management system.
+The Company shall provide a link between the Company and those on board through the designation of a person or persons ashore having direct access to the highest level of management.
+The Company shall also designate an on-board competent safety Officer who shall implement the Company's safety and health policy and program and carry out the instructions of the Master to:

+- a. improve the crew's safety awareness; and - b. investigate any safety complaints brought to their attention and report the same to the Safety and Health Committee and the individual, where necessary; and - c. investigate accidents and make the appropriate recommendations to prevent the recurrence of such accidents; and - d. carry out safety and health inspections; and - e. monitor and carry out the on-board safety training of Seafarers.